joshcanhelp/josh-to-11/content/post/2020-08-30-wordpress-unit-testing.md

 Exception: {"location":"http:\/\/example.org\/__test_valid_cid__","status":302}
 ```

-That's exactly what we want but, just like with the HTTP halting, we need to catch that and examine the JSON-decoded message.
+That's exactly what we want but, just like with the HTTP halting, we're going to catch that and examine the JSON-decoded message.
 Here is our final test suite using PHPUnit helper methods:

 ```php
 // tests/testRedirectHalt.php